-But since you asked, here’s an extract from a comprehensive report about the HSA that we’ll be publishing soon.
+But since you asked, here’s an extract from a comprehensive 2016 report about the HSA and its role.
 We hope it will put such notions to rest!

 The Raja Ampat Local Homestay Association currently represents just over sixty family-owned businesses.
 These are not private individual businesses, but family entities, similar to a traditional joint stock company, that support and employ an extended network of relations.